Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

         -   Background image styling placed in the head of the HTML file    instead of including it in the CSS stylesheet.
 Rationale:

             I wanted a background image which would stand out to potential users as a piece of quality artwork in its own right.
-However I didn't want it to detract from the artists' artwork in the foreground.
+However, I didn't want it to detract from the artists' artwork in the foreground.

-            Therefore I opted for a fixed static background, whereby I could scroll through artwork in the foreground with nothing moving in the background.
+            Therefore, I opted for a fixed static background, whereby I could scroll through artwork in the foreground with nothing moving in the background.
 This proved to be the easiest way to do so, with the least impact on loading performance.

         ### Flexbox & Media Queries